szhao-brd/lab-git-commands/README.md

 ### Part 3: Adding Git Commits
 ##### 3.1.
+Make some changes
 Copy the index.html and the index.js files from the downloaded folder, and paste them into the root directory of your project folder.
 Once the pasting is complete, open a new command prompt, and within it, use the command line shown below to navigate to your project folder root:
   ```sh
    cd <drive>:/repos/lab-git-commands
   ```

 ##### 3.2.
-Use below command to ADD all changes to the git stashed space:
+Stash changes
-        *note: the git stached changes is a temp space where git manages the temporary memory of point-in-time changes.
+\*note: the git stached changes is a temp space where git manages the temporary memory of point-in-time changes.
 All changes need to be stached first, before they can be committed to the git history.
   ```sh
    git add --all
   ```

 ##### 3.3.
 Use below command to COMMIT all the new changes.
 A git commit message editor will automatcially prompt out and ask for a commit message.
-        Please type 'lab commit' in the blank line.
+Please enter 'lab commit' in the blank line, as the commit message content.
 After that, hit the 'ESC' key on your keyboard, and in the new blank line, type ':wq' and hit 'Enter' key to save the message.
 Git will commit the changes once the message is saved successfully
   ```sh
    git commit
   ```